-In my previous blog post, you learned how to add Core Data to a project and how to design entities in a data model.
+In my previous blog post, you learned how to add Core Data to a project and design entities in a data model.
 In this post, you will learn how to generate entity classes from the entities in a data model and use them within your app.
 You can get the latest version of the iAppsReview project at this link.

 Generating Entity Classes

-It's important to note that an entity on a data model is not an actual Objective-C class.
+It's important to note that an entity on a data model is not an actual Swift class.
 You need to take an extra step to generate a class from an entity on a data model as outlined in the following steps:

 - Open the iAppsReview project in Xcode;